 QUESTIONS FROM HELPINGMAMAS

 First of all: thanks, without you we couldn’t make all of this possible!
-You will receive an e-mail with the final visiting plan with all the HelpingMamas in there a few days before the pampering starts.
+You will receive an e-mail with the final visiting plan with all the HelpingMamas in there a few days before the pampering starts (at the latest).
 You then also receive the BubbleMama’s address and phone number to contact her at least 48 hours before your pampering starts to agree on a specific time, and perhaps to tell her what you plan to cook.
 The BubbleMama also receives this schedule, including the phone numbers to contact you directly if needed (e.g. if her diet restrictions changed).

 Do I have to cook in the home of the BubbleMama?